jasoncdavis/SSH2Influx/README.md

 Each measurement entry is appended to a group of entries.
 Each entry also has the *device* static tag provided which maps to the device the command was executed on.
 Other static and variable tags are defined in the parameters.yaml file.

-### Command execution
+### Host Command execution

-It is important to know the full commands desired for execution.
+It is important to know the full commands desired for execution on the remote host.
 Do not rely on CLI shortcuts or interpreted variables.
 It is suggested to execute the command(s) on a representative device manually to verify the command syntax and collect sample output for the next step of Regular Expression pattern matching.

 ### Regular Expression (Regex) pattern matching